 Modern Literature

-In 1969 the HDP began its compilation of Modern Hebrew works, starting with works from the Haskalah period in Germany (mid-eighteenth century) and concluding with the founding of the State of Israel.
-In 2009 this scope was broadened to include Hebrew literature composed in Italy and Amsterdam from the fifteenth century on.
+In 1969 the HDP began compiling Modern Hebrew works spanning the period from the Haskala in Germany (mid-18th century) to the 1930s.
+In 2009 the scope was extended to include Hebrew literature composed in Italy and Amsterdam from 1500 onward.

-Modern Hebrew writing constitutes an important building block in the formation of modern spoken Hebrew.
-Composed in a modern European cultural and intellectual setting, it was influenced by and adapted itself to the majority culture.
-Its works reflect a variety of new genres: belles letters, autobiography, and journalism, among others, as well as scientific literature.
-In all these genres we find words, phrases, and meanings that are currently in use.
-The processes sparked by the printing revolution that continued with the creation of Mendele Mokher Seforim’s style and culminated in the renewal of Hebrew speech, laid the foundations for a modern secular Hebrew language.
+Modern Hebrew writing constitutes an important building block in the formation of today’s spoken Hebrew.
+Composed in a modern European cultural, material, and intellectual setting, the Hebrew writing of this period reflects a conscious adaptation to the ambient culture and therefore abounds with new genres of Hebrew composition, including belles-lettres, autobiography, journalism; the period also supplies a wealth of scientific literature.
+In all these genres we find new words, phrases, and meanings that remain in use to this day.
+The processes sparked by the printing revolution – processes that continued with the creation of Mendele Mokher Sforim’s style and culminated in the renewal of Hebrew speech – refreshed and secularized the language, laying the foundations for the Hebrew of our day.

-The works by three of the modern period’s most eminent writers—Mendele Mokher Seforim, H̱ayyim Naẖman Bialik, and Shmuel Yosef Agnon—will be processed in their entirety.
-For the works of other writers, including Aẖad Ha'Am, Joseph Brenner, Y. D. Berkowitz, Uri Gnessin, H̱ayyim Hazaz, Ze'ev Jabotinsky, Abraham Mapu, Moses Mendelssohn, Perets Smolenskin, and Moses H̱ayyim Luzzatto—selected texts will be processed.
+The HDP will include the entire oeuvre of three of the modern period’s most eminent writers – Mendele Mokher Sforim, H̱ayyim Naẖman Bialik, and Shmuel Yosef Agnon – as well as selected works of other writers, including Aẖad Ha'Am, Yosef H̱ayyim Brenner, Y. D. Berkowitz, Uri Nisan Gnessin, H̱ayyim Hazaz, Ze'ev Jabotinsky, Avraham Mapu, Moses Mendelssohn, Perets Smolenskin, and Rabbi Moses H̱ayyim Luzzatto.

-In the database, the texts for Modern Hebrew literature are typeset according to their first printed edition.
-At present, over 600 texts of varying length—containing some 10 million words produced by about 100 writers—have been processed, and concordance entries have been prepared for about one-third of these compositions.
+The HDP enters works of Modern Hebrew literature into the database according to their first printed edition.
+So far, over 600 texts of varying length – containing some 10 million words produced by about 100 writers – have been processed, and concordance entries have been prepared for about one-third of these compositions.

 Archive of the Hebrew Language